geekrunners/librunner/README.md

-# Lib Runner
+# librunner

 Rust package to assist runners in planning workouts, completing races, and improving health.

 ## Usage

-Let's go through these quick steps to get started with LibRunner:
+Let's go through these quick steps to get started with **librunner**:

-1. visit https://rustup.rs and install rustup, an installer for the programming language Rust.
+1. visit https://rustup.rs and install **rustup**, an installer for the programming language Rust.
 Once installed, update and check the toolchain:

        $ rustup update
        $ rustc --version